winitzki/scall/tutorial/programming_dhall.md

 }
 ```

-A type `T` belongs to the typeclass `Show` if we have the ability to compute a printable representation of any given value of type `T`.
+A type `T` belongs to the typeclass `Show` if we can compute a printable representation of any given value of type `T`.

-To implement a typeclass in Dhall, we first define a type that holds suitable evidence values.
+To implement this typeclass in Dhall, we first define a type that holds suitable evidence values.
 In the case of the `Show` typeclass, an evidence value for a type `t` is just a function of type `t → Text`.

 ```dhall